cmda-bt/be-course-22-23/getting-started.md

 nvm --version # Should print a version number
 ```

 > There is a chance you get a `nvm command not found` error message.
 That means that there was a problem with installing NVM.
-In some cases you'll have to [manually load NVM in your profile](https://stackoverflow.com/questions/16904658/node-version-manager-install-nvm-command-not-found).
+Please read the [troubleshouting section on nvm carefully](https://github.com/nvm-sh/nvm#troubleshooting-on-macos) to fix this problem

-Close and re-open your terminal and now run the following:
+**Close and re-open** your terminal and now run the following:

 ```sh
 nvm install stable